 6. Seal and Finish Your Project

-If you have used 23 kt gold or higher, then you do not have to worry about sealing it.
-Anything lower than 23 kt or mixed with copper or silver will need to be sealed since there is a chance of it tarnishing.
+If you have used 23 kt gold or higher gold leaf, then you do not have to worry about sealing it.
+Anything lower than 23 k or mixed with copper or silver will need to be sealed since there is a chance of it tarnishing.

 You want to avoid sealers for outdoor applications, if possible.
 Generally, sealers break down within 5 years, leaving behind a hazy look.
 Proper gilding with genuine gold leaf can last for 20-30 years outside without any sealing required.